 Because attendance at a Kellogg executive program requires significant advance preparation and demand often exceeds capacity, it is important that you contact us in a timely manner if you must cancel or defer your attendance.
 To receive a full refund of program fees, notice of cancellation must be received more than 30 days in advance of the program start date.
 Participants who cancel less than 30 days in advance will not receive a refund but may nominate an acceptable substitute or attend a future session of the same program within one year.

-Fred Harburg - Academic Director; Clinical Professor of Executive Education; Executive Director of the Kellogg Executive Leadership Institute (KELI)
+Diana Cordova - Academic Director; Clinical Professor of Executive Education; Academic Director of the Kellogg Executive Leadership Institute (KELI)

-Diana Cordova - Academic Director; Clinical Professor of Executive Education and Academic Director of the Kellogg Executive Leadership Institute (KELI)
+Robert Hughes - Academic Director; Clinical Assistant Professor of Executive Education, Senior Program Director of Executive Education

-Carter Cast - Clinical Associate Professor of Innovation & Entrepreneurship
+Carter Cast - Clinical Professor of Innovation & Entrepreneurship

-Sanjay Khosla - Adjunct Professor of Executive Education
+Sanjay Khosla - Senior Fellow and Adjunct Professor of Marketing

 Victoria Medvec - Adeline Barry Davee Professor of Management & Organizations; Executive Director of the Center for Executive Women